 | Active Inference (ActINF) | Self-prediction theory | Toy implementations, no LLM, no real environment |

-| HFT Trading Bots | Real-money loop, real risk | No LLM, no audit chain, no self-modeling, no adversarial test |
+| HFT Trading Bots | Real-money loop, real risk | No LLM, no audit chain, no state logging, no adversarial test |

-| AWS Bedrock Agents | Production LLM agent | No bounded learning, no audit chain, no adversarial test, no continuous loop |
+| AWS Bedrock Agents | Production LLM agent | No pattern accumulation, no audit chain, no adversarial test, no continuous loop |

 | Anthropic MCP | Tool calling | No agent, no learning, no governance |